aws-samples/sample-document-standardization-with-bedrock-and-translate/README.md

 This project uses [pandoc](https://pandoc.org/) to create .html and .docx outputs.
 However, you can change your output file to be any file type that is supported by pandoc.

 ## Destroying the Stack
-1. From the root directory run ```cdk destroy```. **Any documents uploaded to the S3 buckets will be deleted when the stack is destroyed.**
+1. From the root directory run ```cdk destroy```. **Any documents uploaded to the inputBucket will be deleted when the stack is destroyed.**
-2. Delete the docstandardizationstack-mys3trails S3 bucket.
+2. Delete the docstandardizationstack-mys3trails S3 bucket that was created.
 This can be done via the console or by running:
  ``` sh
  aws s3 rm s3://bucket-name --recursive
  aws s3 rb s3://bucket-name